 The sign on the back reveals the name of this place Restaurante Panorâmico.
-It’s a very suitable name as the restaurant offers a splendid view of Lisbon.
-It is not difficult to imagine that this restaurant was a highlight of a once-contemporary life.
-I cannot understand why they stopped to use it.
+It’s a very suitable name as the restaurant offers a splendid panoramic view of Lisbon.
+It is not difficult to imagine that this restaurant has been a highlight of a once-contemporary life.
+We can hardly understand why they stopped to use such a majestic get-away.

 Time has made the once very noble restaurant fall apart.
 The glass dome on one side is fully broken.
-Thick glass splinters cover what was once a balcony.
-The walls are covered by graffiti and funny warnings like on the bottom of the first floor leading to the unprotected balcony it says “Run.
+Thick glass splinters cover what once has been a balcony.
+The walls are covered by graffiti and ironic warnings, e.g. on the bottom of the first floor leading to the unprotected balcony it states: “Run.
 Just kidding.”

-When you climb up to the top, you have the most incredible panorama of Lisbon with a 180-degree view.
-The round windows are broken so that you can sit on the ledge, but be careful!
+When you climb up the top, you have the most incredible panorama of Lisbon with a 180-degree view.
+The round windows are broken so that you can climb through and sit on the ledge, but be careful!

-It’s one of the best feelings when you sit there, overlooking the whole Monsanto park and surrounding Lisbon.
-I can’t say which floor has the best view.
+It’s one of the best feelings when you sit at such a high height, overlooking the whole Monsanto park and surrounding Lisbon.
+We can’t say which floor has the best view.
 All of them have their own special angles.

-When you go to the terrace in the backyard where a parking lot is located, you can have another view of the river.
+When you head to the terrace in the backyard where a parking lot is located, you can catch a different view of the river.

-Panorâmico is a fascinating and outstanding building that is not to miss if you’re in Lisbon.
+Panorâmico is a fascinating and outstanding place for urban exploration that is not to miss if you’re in Lisbon.